The 12 Best LIGHT Taupe & Greige Paint Colors (Benjamin/Sherwin)

 3. SHERWIN WILLIAMS AGREEABLE GRAY 7029

-While in some rooms, Agreeable Gray passes as a warm gray, it’s really a greige at heart.
-But while some greiges lean HARDER into their warm base, Agreeable Gray is a more subtle nod to warmth with SUPER subtle and flexible undertones.
+While Sherwin Williams Agreeable Gray passes as a warm gray in some rooms, it’s a greige paint color at heart.
+But while some greiges lean harder into their warm base, Agreeable Gray is a more subtle nod to warmth with super subtle and flexible undertones.

-Paint Colour Review of Sherwin Williams Agreeable Gray
+Paint Color Review of Sherwin Williams Agreeable Gray

 4. BENJAMIN MOORE EDGECOMB GRAY HC-173

-If you’re looking for the most NEUTRAL, flexible greige/taupe on the market, this could be it.
-Hands-down, Edgecomb Gray has the LEAST undertone as it relates to the most popular greige and taupe paint colours, to the point where it’s hard to really say whether it IS a greige or taupe.
+Hands-down, Benjamin Moore Edgecomb Gray has the least undertone as it relates to the most popular greige and taupe paint colors, to the point where it’s hard to really say whether it is a greige or taupe.

 Paint Colour Review of Benjamin Moore Edgecomb Gray